Therapy for depression: 5 treatment types

-Have you been struggling to feel like yourself lately?
-Maybe you can't seem to want to get out of bed in the morning, or you're losing interest in your hobbies.
-Nothing seems to make you happy, and you just want everyone to leave you alone.
-If that sounds like you, then you could be experiencing depression.
+Have you felt like you’re not yourself lately?
+Maybe you can't seem to get out of bed in the morning, or perhaps you're losing interest in your hobbies.
+These symptoms could be a sign that you are experiencing depression.

 - Loss of energy